ncatlab/nlab-content/pages/8/5/6/6/16658/content.md

 Derived analytic geometry is the study of derived analogs of analytic spaces in various context, such as [[complex analytic geometry]], [[non-archimedean analytic geometry]] and [[global analytic geometry]].

-The main motivation for the introduction of derived analytic spaces is to have a proper functorial setting for deformation theory and the cotangent complex in analytic geometry.
+The main motivation for the introduction of derived analytic spaces is to have a proper functorial setting for deformation theory and the cotangent complex in analytic geometry, to prove an Artin/Lurie representability theorem, that characterizes Artin stacks among higher derived stacks.

 One also gets, using these methods, a derived construction of the Chern character and an analytic version of derived de Rham cohomology.